CN3ves/DataScienceNotes/Mathematics for Machine Learning Specialization/1 - Linear Algebra/week1.md

 but it gives the right sort of flavor.
 But let's say, we have some data like this histogram here.
 This looks like a population with an average and some variation here, some width.
-Another type of problem we might want to solve, as well as the apples and bananas problem, is how to find the optimal value of the parameters in the equation describing this line.
+How to find the optimal value of the parameters in the equation describing this line?
 The ones that fit the data in the histogram best.
 That might be really handy, then using that equation we'd have an easy portable description of the population we could carry around,